Counterfactual Fairness through Transforming Data Orthogonal to Bias: Related Work

-Our approach is most related to the work by \cite{chen2023learning}, where the authors propose two distribution adjustment procedures, Orthogonalization and Marginal Distribution Mapping, for making counterfactually fair decisions based on adjusted data.
-While both procedures remove attributes' dependence on sensitive variables under respective conditions, their methods provide no guarantee regarding the scale of modification to the data distribution.
+Our approach is most related to~\cite{chen2023learning}, which is also a pre-processing technique for counterfactual fairness.
+In~\cite{chen2023learning}, the authors propose two distribution adjustment procedures for making counterfactually fair decisions based on adjusted data.
+While both procedures remove variables' dependence on sensitive variables under respective conditions, their methods provide no guarantee regarding the scale of modification due to the distribution modification.
 In contrast, our work introduces an exact approach to solving an optimization problem that guarantees minimal modification to the data while ensuring counterfactual fairness under specific assumptions.
-We believe that our emphasis on minimal data modification places our proposed algorithm in a unique position in the widely observed fairness-accuracy spectrum \cite{agarwal2018reductions, baharlouei2019r, Berk2017ACF}.
-Through our approach, we aim to capture as much information as possible between the target variable $Y$ and features, including the sensitive features.
-Additionally, the method proposed by \cite{chen2023learning} presuppose sensitive variables to be binary (or categorical) so that they can be easily isolated or adjusted based on empirical probability mass function.
+Furthermore, the method proposed by~\cite{chen2023learning} presuppose sensitive variables to be binary (or categorical) so that they can be easily isolated or adjusted based on empirical probability mass function.
 It does not address situations involving multivariate or continuous sensitive variable with intricate inter-dependency, whereas our proposed \texttt{OB} algorithm aims to remove the influence of a group of continuous sensitive variables from the data, thereby ensuring counterfactual fairness in subsequent machine learning tasks.

+Additionally, our work contrasts with~\cite{grari2023adversarial}, the only other effort to the best of our knowledge that specifically tackles counterfactual fairness with continuous sensitive variables.
+While we include their method as a compared baseline, their approach relies on a generic loss design that lacks explicit guarantees for counterfactual fairness.
+In contrast, our method offers a theoretical underpinning in the motivation and design of the method, prioritizing minimal data changes to enhance the balance between accuracy and fairness.

+Overall, our emphasis on minimal data modification places our proposed algorithm in a unique position within the widely observed fairness-accuracy spectrum~\cite{agarwal2018reductions, baharlouei2019r, Berk2017ACF}.
+Through our approach, we aim to capture as much information as possible between the target variable $Y$ and the features, including the sensitive features.